petermacdonald/icg_csv_import/README.md

 If you would like to contribute to this module, please check out [CONTRIBUTING.md](CONTRIBUTING.md).

-In addition, there is helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, as well as our [Developers](http://islandora.ca/developers) section on the [Islandora.ca](http://islandora.ca) site.
+In addition, there is helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, as well as the [Developers](http://islandora.ca/developers) section on the [Islandora.ca](http://islandora.ca) site.

 ## License